allen-tran/complete-py-dsa/README.md

 ---

-## Data Structures
+## Data Structures 🏛
 Data Structures or `DS` are key to understanding the fundmentals of programming.
 They teach us how data is stored, retrieved, and updated.
 In this repository, the following data structures are written: linked list, tree, stack, queue,  graph, and heap.
+Each data structure implementation comes with a test file as well as a README to reinforce the learnings.

 ![image](https://user-images.githubusercontent.com/63386979/170795648-48bc2167-7dd7-4118-a8de-79b06f629ff5.png)